-Americans like a purpose.
+Americans like having a purpose.
 Having shit to do.
 They like their luxurious cars, and Netflix.
-The superiority of their preferences.
-Our routines and beliefs, which, though polarized, offer comfort against what lies deeply within us that we keep ignoring.
+The superiority of our preferences is sacro-sanct.
+Our routines and beliefs, which, though polarized, offer comfort against what lies deeply within us, and that which we keep ignoring.
 COVID-19 is forcing us to reckon with the dark and crawling shadows within us.
 I see my colleagues at work as they grapple with it.
 They go through the stages of grief each day.
 I go through the stages with them.

 This canâ€™t be real.
 Can it be?
 Is it?
 It is...
 We bargain for reassurances from one another.
 Then the conference room falls silent yet again until one of us says, "but seriously, this just isn't true..."